Master the theoretical foundation of machine learning by systematically learning statistics from the basics

 Learning Objectives:

-- Understand principles of statistical estimation
+- Understand the principles of statistical estimation

 - Correctly interpret confidence intervals

-- Select appropriate hypothesis testing methods
+- Choose the appropriate hypothesis testing method

-- Correctly understand the meaning of p-values
+- Correctly understand the meaning of the p-value

-Chapter 4: Introduction to Bayesian Statistics (Coming Soon)
+Chapter 4: Introduction to Bayesian Statistics

 Difficulty: Intermediate